Welcome to your new country:

 I felt a little frightened but immediately felt ashamed for feeling that way.
 I remember there were two women wearing full burkas which covered up every inch of their body except for their eyes.
 One of them was wearing black gloves as she pushed her baby along in a stroller.

 I couldn’t help but stare (I tried to do it discreetly).
 I wondered how they ate with their mouth covered up.
 How they swim.
 How could they stand the hot summer months wearing a burqa.
+I think part of my shock was because I didn’t expect to see this in France.

 I met the woman above in Marseille (she is wearing a hijab)